If you’re looking for a cute no bake dessert that’s perfect for Thanksgiving, these Nutter Butter Acorns are it. They take under 20 minutes to make.

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

-This recipe uses a full box of Nutter Butter Cookies and makes 96 cookie acorns.
-Of course, if you need less, you can cut the recipe in half.
+If you use a full box of Nutter Butter Cookies, that’ll make 96 cookie acorns.
+Of course, if you need less, you can cut the recipe in half (or in fourths).

 But be careful if you do.